Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 | `ANTI_ALIASING_QUALITY_BETTER` | 8 |
 | `ANTI_ALIASING_QUALITY_BEST` | 16 |

+Where `ANTI_ALIASING_QUALITY_OFF` will be used when calling the `RenderArea` constructor with no arguments.

 The higher the number of samples, the better smoothing will be performed.
 MSAA comes at a cost, any quality other than `OFF` will induces the `RenderArea` to take about twice as much space in the graphic cards memory.
 Furthermore, the higher the number of samples, the more time each render step will take.

-MSAA should only be enabled when necessary, and we should avoid having many different `RenderArea`s with MSAA enabled.

-We to show off this feature using images on this web page, as image compression would ruin the result.
-Instead, we can use the following `main.jl`, which shows off the effect of MSAA on the readers screen:
+It's difficult to convey the result of MSAA using just pictures on a web page.
+Instead, readers are encouranged to run the following `main.jl`, which will show off the anti-aliasing in high resolution:

 ![](../assets/msaa_comparison.png)